-46. Furthermore, Defendants cause FSC to "front load" its recognition of loan origination fee income, recognizing the entirety of the fee income in the quarter in which the loan is originated, whereas most other BDCs amortize such income over the life of the loan.
-As a
+42. Furthermore, Defendants caused FSC to "front load" its recognition of loan origination fee income, recognizing the entirety of the fee income in the quarter in which the loan is originated, whereas most other BDCs amortize such income over the life of the loan.
+As a result, FSC must continuously originate new investments in order to maintain its fee income levels quarter to quarter.

-PIK is contractually deferred interest added to principal and generally due at the end of the loan term.
-When a borrower cannot pay normal interest terms, PIK provisions can be used in a refinanced loan to nominally increase loan income (and, thus, the fees paid to FSAM) while at the same time rendering that income more speculative as payment is deferred until the end of the loan term.
+same time rendering that income more speculative as payment is deferred until the end of the loan term.
 Moreover, Defendants have stated that the Company may pay dividends on PIK income "even though we have not yet collected the cash and may never collect the cash relating to the PIK interest."